rkillickdev/tedd-space-wellbeing-garden/README.md

 2. When the timetable link is clicked on iPad or iPhone, it remains underlined.
 This does not happen in Google dev tools when I imitate the same screen sizes so seems to be related to how the device is reading this.

 3. Although the form input fields and text area now have a green border when in focus, the border thickness displayed in Safari is thicker than the 1px specified in the css rule.
 This is not too problematic but might be good to fix in future revisions.
+On further testing, this issue does not seem to be consistent in Safari as on my latest round of checks the border thickness was behaving as expected and matching the appearance of Chrome and Firefox.

 <br>